S4NKALP/hyprland/README.md

 Hey there! :wave:

 This is my personal dotfiles repository.
 A simple aesthetic (at least for me).
-I edited [JakooLit](https://github.com/JaKooLit/Hyprland-Dots) dotfiles for Hyprland for my base rice but without pywal
+I edited [JakooLit](https://github.com/JaKooLit/Hyprland-Dots) dotfiles for Hyprland for my base rice but without pywal.

 ### ✨ Features